Kingdom naming board with banners, border map, royal charter notes, and realm scale cues.

 Imperial Prefixes

-Use these as quick inspiration anchors
+Use these as realm-building anchors

 Astra- Val- Eld- Thal- Kor- Ser-